taj5000/taj_01/Docs load/README.md

 ### Setting up grafana and postgres -DB

-In this step, you're setting up a load test environment with Grafana (for visualization) and Timescale-DB (for data storage).
+In this step, we're setting up a load test environment with Grafana (for visualization) and Timescale-DB (for data storage).

 **2.1.
 Setting up grafana and postgres db.**